AndyNotfound/Basic-Javascript/README.md

  # Rookie FrontEnd Developers JavaScript Project
- This Repository Is My First JavaScript Repository, I Create This Repository During BootCamp.
+ Hi There, This Repository Is My First JavaScript Repository, I Create This Repository During BootCamp.